Car Stolen? What Your Insurance Covers and How to File a Claim

 Does car insurance cover theft if I only have liability?

-No. Liability insurance only pays for damages or injuries you cause to other people.
-It offers zero protection if your own vehicle is stolen.
-To be covered for theft, you must carry comprehensive insurance, which is a separate coverage type that's added on top of basic liability.
+No. Liability insurance only pays for damages or injuries you cause to other people — it offers zero protection if your own vehicle is stolen.
+To be covered for theft, you must carry comprehensive insurance, which is a separate coverage type added on top of basic liability.
+Many drivers don't realize this gap until they're already facing a loss.
+Learn about what comprehensive coverage includes to make sure you're fully protected.

 How long does it take for insurance to pay out on a stolen car?

-Most insurers wait 21 to 30 days to allow time for the vehicle to be recovered before issuing a settlement.
+Most insurers wait 21 to 30 days to allow time for the vehicle to be recovered before issuing a settlement, though some major carriers may act in as little as 7 to 14 days.
 After that waiting period, the valuation and offer process typically takes an additional one to two weeks.
-The entire claim from report to settlement usually takes 30 to 60 days, but can take longer if there's a dispute over the vehicle's value or the claim requires further investigation.
+The entire claim from report to settlement usually takes 30 to 45 days, but can take longer if there's a dispute over the vehicle's value or if additional investigation is required.

 Will insurance cover my laptop and other belongings stolen from my car?